-DEAL is a professional arts learning program for primary teachers in South Australian government schools.
-It co-ordinates collaboration between professional teaching artists and teachers, applying critical and creative thinking to address the opportunities and challenges presented by the Australian Curriculum: The Arts.
+AIS – DEAL is a professional learning program in arts curriculum for primary teachers in South Australian government schools (IED category 1–4).
+It connects professional teaching artists and classroom teachers to address and explore the Australian Curriculum: The Arts.

 The program delivers the following outcomes:

 - Teachers have a deeper knowledge and confidence in the Australian Arts Curriculum